-4.3 Robustness Analyses for Experiment 1 and Experiment 2
+4.3 Additional Analyses for Experiment 1 and Experiment 2

-In Appendix A.3, we discuss several further issues, including the potential role of demand effects.
+In Appendix A.3, we discuss several further issues, including the potential role of experimenter demand effects.
 We also summarize several additional analyses.
-These analyses show - amongst other findings - that (i) our results hold controlling for additional variables concerning the perception of the CEO (e.g., perceived trustworthiness and perceived willingness to make financial sacrifices)
+These analyses show - amongst other findings - that our results hold controlling for additional variables concerning the perception of the CEO (e.g., perceived trustworthiness and perceived willingness to make financial sacrifices) and the interaction of these variables with $\Delta Return$ (see Table A3).
+Thus, our analysis picks up the role of perceived CEO commitment to honesty net of other factors (such as reliability and competence) potentially influencing trustworthiness.
+Interestingly, the part of perceived trustworthiness unrelated to perceived CEO honesty does not interact with claimed returns.

-and the interaction of these variables with $\triangle Return$ (see Table A3), (ii) the results for Experiment 2 continue to hold for a median split for Investor_SVO, which allows to use the full sample of 150 participants (see Table A5), and (iii) our results hold when controlling for the financial savviness of our participants (see Table A6).
+Moreover, the results for Experiment 2 continue to hold for a median split for Investor\SVO, which allows to use the full sample of 150 participants (see Table A5).

+Furthermore, our results hold when controlling for the financial savviness of our participants (see Table A6).